 Marc Skinner shares fan frustration over ‘crazy’ cup final ticket allocation

-Marc Skinner has described Manchester United and Chelsea being given allocations of 8,000 tickets each for next month’s Women’s FA Cup final at Wembley as “crazy”.
+Marc Skinner has described the ticket allocations given to Manchester United and Chelsea for next month’s Women’s FA Cup final at Wembley as “crazy”.

-The Football Association on Monday announced that 65,000 tickets had been issued for the May 14 showpiece, which was neutral area tickets selling out, with sales for the ends assigned to each club to follow.
+The Football Association on Monday announced that 65,000 tickets had been issued for the May 14 showpiece, which was neutral area tickets selling out, with sales for the ends assigned to the two clubs to follow.

-United confirmed they had been given an initial allocation of 8,000 for the east side of the stadium, while Chelsea said their allocation for the west side was 7,530.
+For that sale via the clubs, United, who have the east side of the stadium, and Chelsea, who have the west, have been given around 7,500 tickets each.

 It was put to United boss Skinner at a press conference on Tuesday ahead of Wednesday’s Women’s Super League clash with Arsenal that there had been some upset among fans regarding the allocations for the final.